Tom Sachs: Knolling

 Knolling is present in Sachs' oeuvre in pieces like Hardcore, a cabinet filled with objects neatly arranged at right angles.
 He has also had a long-time obsession with Knoll furniture, most evident in pieces like Knoll Loveseat and End Table (currently at the San Francisco Museum of Modern Art) and Barcelona Pavilion, both full-scale replicas of Knoll furniture of the same name.
 Knolling is also present in the work of Casey Neistat, Sachs' former employee.
+Users on Instagram refer to a similar style to "knolling" as "flatlay" design, but with less rigidity and less formality.
+Brands like Gap and Sephora have used knolling in their advertising.
+Dwell magazine describes knolling as the opposite to the "Kondo-ing" practice of discarding and purging items, whereas knolling emphasizes keeping and organizing.